greenheartgames/greenworks/readme.md

 ##New Release 0.5
 The newest release adds more Steam achievements functionality as well as Steam Authentication methods.
-You can find the full list of added features on the <a href="https://github.com/greenheartgames/greenworks/releases">releases page</a>
+You can find the full list of added features on the [releases page](https://github.com/greenheartgames/greenworks/releases").

 If you find the release useful, please consider donating.